 Then, in 2007, he scored a big move to Central Pennsylvania where he spent over six years at a competing station here in town (we won't mention their name) before making his move to CBS21.

-When not working, you know, closer to sunset then sunrise, he is probably hanging out with his three kids, Kaylee (10), Avery (7) and Sebastian (4), playing golf, officiating college and high school soccer games or running.
+When not working, Michael is probably hanging out with his three kids, Kaylee (16), Avery (13) and Sebastian (10), officiating college and youth soccer games, playing golf or running.
 With the remaining 12 minutes in his day, he tries to spend time with his lovely wife Jamie.
 They are not high school sweethearts, in fact, they are middle school sweethearts, dating since the 7th grade!

 If nothing else, he hopes what you see is what you get on TV.
 Michael loves his job and finds great pride in learning new things and telling a good story.
 So, if you can teach him something or have a memorable moment you want him to tell, shoot Michael a line at email@example.com.
 See you on TV!